|

 away from all the

-things he and we despised about this world, but gave up that chance
+things he and we despised about this world, but he gave up that chance

 because he